Elsapro/wikijs/employment/resume-writing-guidelines.md

 ## Hypenation
 This is often cited as one of the most frequent mistakes in writing today.
-If you are using a 2-word adjective, it's always hyphenated and needs to be consistently presentd throughtout the document.
+If you are using a 2-word adjective, it's always hyphenated and needs to be consistently presented throughout the document.
 An example would be the term entry-level.

 ### References